oneonlyzero/oneonlyzero.github.io/_posts/2025-03-14-scammeroperationcaught.md

 ```
 1) All of the details and chat between the victim and scammer will be sensored due to privacy purpose.
 2) If the fake company name match with any legit companies or brand.
-Please contact me trought my email.
+Please contact me through my email.
 ```

 ## SYNOPSIS